akhil-devarapu/ai-hiring-pipeline-fullstack/README.md

 2. **OpenAI API errors**: Verify your API key and ensure you have sufficient credits
 3. **Port issues**: The app automatically uses the PORT environment variable set by Render
 4. **Build failures**: Ensure all dependencies are listed in requirements.txt
+5. **Missing requests module**: The requirements.txt includes all necessary dependencies
+6. **Judge0 API errors**: The system works without RapidAPI key (uses mock execution)
+7. **Import errors**: Make sure all utils files are present in the utils/ directory

 ### Support